For the founder who became the project manager by accident

 When the Kickoff is right for you

-When the Reset is right for you
+When the Realign is right for you

 You've tried to fix this before.
 It worked for a bit.
 Then you were back in the same meeting wondering the same thing.
-You need someone embedded long enough to make the changes stick — and to prove it worked.
+You need someone embedded long enough to make the changes stick, and to prove it worked.

 When to look elsewhere